When Technology Bleeds

 Leo Kim

-Leo Kim is a writer interested in the uncanny intersections of culture, technology, and media.
-He was born and raised in Indiana, and has words in Wired, Polygon, Artnews, Mother Jones, Real Life, and others.
+Leo Kim is a writer born and raised in Indiana.
+He has words in Wired, The Baffler, Artnews, Real Life, and others.
+He is currently a contributing writer at the Cleveland Review of Books.

 Previous